-A total of 10 patients (5%) in the NTBC study developed HCC, which occurred at 0.5, 4, 9, 10, 10, 12, 18, 30, 32, and 42 months after starting therapy with nitisinone.
-All patients were older than one year of age except one.3
+A total of 10 patients (5%) in the NTBC Study developed HCC.
+HCC occurred at 0.5, 4, 9, 10, 10, 12, 18, 30, 32, and 42 months after starting therapy with nitisinone.
+All patients except one were older than one year of age.5

-In the NTBC study, the cumulative probability of death due to HCC, transplantation due to HCC, or diagnosis of HCC for all patients who started nitisinone treatment after two years of age was 8%, 12% and 27% at one, two, and four years, respectively.
-For patients who started nitisinone treatment before two years of age, this cumulative probability was 1% at all three time points.2

-In the historical population, HCC developed in 8% of the patients.5
+In the NTBC Study, the cumulative probability of death due to HCC, transplantation due to HCC, or diagnosis of HCC for all patients who started nitisinone treatment after two years of age, was 8%, 12%, and 27% after one, two, and four years, respectively; for patients who started nitisinone treatment before two years of age, this cumulative probability was 1% at all three time points.4 In the historical control, HCC developed in 8% of the patients.8

-In the Quebec study, HCC was found at transplantation in a patient in the late-treatment group (3.8%).4
+In the Quebec Study, HCC was found at transplantation in a patient in the late-treatment group (3.8%).7